g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 <!-- <br> -->

 <!-- We can sidestep the issue by looking at her <a href="{{solo}}">sole-authorship songs</a>, which are less catchy but fine. -->
 <!-- _Speak Now_ is notably less annoying but also has no bangers. -->

 <!-- Max Martin is a genius.
 Her three best are all with Martin/Shellback: -->
 <!-- 'Shake If Off' -->
 <!-- 'Style' (Martin/Shellback/Payami) -->
 <!-- They slip on 'Blank Space', which has a great hook, a great chorus, a great bridge, and a .
 But there's an emptiness to it, the gears and pulleys of their emotional manipulation are too naked. -->

-The most interesting things about Swift were harder to discover: she's a sort of <a href="{{hs}}">high school dropout</a>; she started her career at 13 as a genuine social misfit; she remains a massive hustler who doesn't seem to regret her child-star path, and who outdoes any cupidinous rapper re: stacks <a href="#fn:5" id="fnref:5">5</a>.

 <!-- ### Borderline -->
 <!-- LARPing mental illness, toxic femininity -->